 - To get a deeper orange color, use extra saffron threads and less hot water

-- Even better way would be add saffron threads to warm ghee and mix it with rice
+- An even better way would be to add saffron threads to warm ghee and mix it with rice

 Types of saffron (saffron grades)

 Saffron is identified by its grade.
 Each country has a distinctive color and shape of the saffron.
-The deeper the red color, the more aromatic it is and the consequently, its more expensive.
+The deeper the red color, the more aromatic it is and consequently, it’s more expensive.

 Saffron coming from Persian countries (Afghanistan, Iran, Turkey) is considered to be the best saffron in the world.

-The Persian saffron is classified by 4 distinct classes
+Persian saffron is classified into 4 distinct classes

 - Sargol